Visiting the beautiful Pyramids of Giza

 The Pyramids of Giza

 As these pyramids are closer to Cairo, they’re easier to access.
-Even closer if you opt to stay at the hotels/hostels nearby, where you can walk from.
+Even better if you choose to stay at the hotels/hostels in Giza.
+I stayed in Giza on my second trip and was able to walk to these pyramids.

 Riding camels while visiting the pyramids.

-If you visit the pyramids with high expectations, maybe from watching a lot of movies or history shows about them, you may feel let down when you see them sitting right next to the chaotic city of Cairo.
+Manage your expectations.
+The pyramids are amazing, but if you’ve watched a lot of movies or documentaries on the them, you may be shocked to see them sitting right next to the chaotic city of Cairo.

 For example, the Great Pyramid of Giza (Khufu) is made of about 2.3 million stones, each weighing a ton or more.
 And although they’re not sure exactly how long it took to build, most say 20 years.
 Doing the math, this means positioning and aligning over 13 blocks per hour, every hour, of every day for 20 years!
 All with almost impeccable precision.
 It almost seems inhuman, yet, they built them with the simple tools they had 4,500+ years ago!